LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 NASA says there should only be one non-terminating loop per task or thread for receiving and processing.
 Loops like waiting for network requests or server loops.

-NASA mentions that adding an explicit upper bound to loops with a variable number of iterations is one way to enforce this rule.
-They give an example of a linked list.
-You might be asking about strings since their length is variable, but NASA says
+This is where the wording I felt was a little confusing in the original Power of 10 document.
+As mentioned, it says all loops should have a fixed upper bound, but lots of times you would take the length of something.
+Would you then need to have the length obtained as well as a fixed upper limit in case the length is wrong?
+Something like `for(int i = 0; i < (length of string) && i < (max upper bound); i++){. . .}`?
+I feel like if that was the intent of the wording validation of the length would be better.
+Luckily the JPL Coding Standard clarifies the rule by saying it shall be possible for a static analyzer to affirm a bound.
+This is to say if you can obtain the exact number of iterations as an integer it is okay.
+This would also apply to for-each loops too since it is implicit.
+NASA gives a more explicit quote here in the JPL Coding document.
 > "For standard for-loops the loop bound requirement can be satisfied by making sure that the loop's variables are not referenced or modified inside the body of the loop".
-This is to say if you can obtain the exact number of iterations as an integer that isn't changed inside the loop body it is okay.
-If you can find out what the number of iterations is, then you really don't need to set the upper limit you would validate if that number is within limit.
-This would also apply to for-each loops since there is known end.

-Linked List example
+In this linked list example a limit is added since there is no known ending.
 ```
 Node* listSearch(const Node* node, int needle){
     int count = 0;